usnistgov/FIPS201/_FIPS201/frontend.md

     each fits on one line.
 Departments and agencies **SHALL** use the largest font in the range of 7&nbsp;pt to 10&nbsp;pt Arial Bold that allows the full name to be printed.
 Using 7&nbsp;pt Arial Bold allows space for three lines and **SHALL** only be used if the full name does not fit on two lines in 8&nbsp;pt Arial Bold.
-[Table 4-1](frontend.md#table-4-1) provides examples of separate primary and secondary identifier lines, single line with identifiers, wrapped full names, and full name in three lines.
-Note that the truncation **SHOULD** only occur if the full name cannot be printed in 7&nbsp;pt Arial Bold.
+[Table 4-1](frontend.md#table-4-1) provides examples of separate primary and secondary identifier lines, single line with identifiers, wrapped full names, and the full name in three lines.
+Note that truncation **SHOULD** only occur if the full name cannot be printed in 7&nbsp;pt Arial Bold.

     Names in the primary identifier and the first name in the secondary identifier **SHALL NOT** be abbreviated.
-    Other names and conventional prefixes and suffixes, which **SHALL** be included in the secondary identifier, **MAY** be abbreviated.
+    If other names and conventional prefixes and suffixes are included, they **SHALL** be included in the secondary identifier and
+    **MAY** be abbreviated.
 The special character "." (period) **SHALL** indicate such abbreviations, as shown in [Figure 4-2](frontend.md#fig-4-2).
 Other uses of special symbols (e.g., the apostrophe in "O'BRIEN") are at the discretion of the issuer.